hackforla/not-today/lit-review/readme.md

 ---

 ### [The Three-Step Theory: A New Theory of Suicide Rooted in the "Ideation-to-Action" Framework](https://github.com/hackforla/not-today/blob/master/lit-review/The%20Three-Step%20Theory.pdf)
-<sub>[E. David Klonsky](https://psych.ubc.ca/profile/david-klonsky/), `NotToday clinical advisor`, and Alexis M. May, Department of Psychology, University of British Columbia
+<sub>[E. David Klonsky](https://psych.ubc.ca/profile/david-klonsky/), `NotToday adcademic advisor`, and Alexis M. May, Department of Psychology, University of British Columbia

 >Klonsky and May (2014) argued that an “ideation-to-action” framework should guide suicide theory, research, and prevention.
 From this perspective, (a) the development of suicide ideation and (b) the progression from ideation to suicide attempts are distinct processes with distinct explanations.
 The present article introduces a specific theory of suicide rooted in the ideation-to-action framework: the Three-Step Theory (3ST).